ocaml-ppx/ppx_deriving_yojson/README.md

 [["A"],["B",42],["C",42,"foo"]]
 ```

 Very large `int64` and `nativeint` numbers can wrap when decoded in a runtime which only has floats, e.g. JavaScript and Lua.
-It is possible to specify the `[@encoding \`string]` attribute to encode them as strings.
+It is possible to specify the <code>[@encoding \`string]</code> attribute to encode them as strings.

 License
 -------